 I offer an encouraging space for you to begin your therapeutic journey.
 My work is guided by empathy, which offers the foundation for us to build therapeutic relationship.
 If there is a mythical or spiritual dimension to how you see the world, I welcome an exploration of this aspect of your life.

 I believe in the value of having someone truly listen to what you have to say.
 In the words of writer Brenda Uelend, “When we are listened to, it creates us, makes us unfold and expand.”

 I work with a range of counselling approaches to support you in exploring whatever might be troubling you in your life at present.
 My aim in our sessions is to create a trusting and non-judgemental space in which you can feel safe to bring in all aspects of your self and work towards a fuller experience of living.

-I am currently in counselling training at Re-Vision Centre for Integrative Psychosythesis and I will complete this training in July 2017.
-I am a student member of the BACP and my first degree (which I completed in 2002) was in Psychology.
+I am a qualified psychotherapeutic counsellor, having trained in Integrative Transpersonal counselling at Re-Vision centre.
+I am an individual member of the BACP and my first degree (which I completed in 2002) was in Psychology.

 I am completing an MA in Mindfulness based Core Process Psychotherapy at the Karuna Institute.
 I am a trainee member of the UKCP.

 I provide a non-judgemental space that gives an opportunity for exploration.
 Our sessions will be led by you.
 I will support you in your inherent ability to know your own intentions and have them honoured; allowing you to know yourself more and increase awareness.

 We could reflect on what may or may not be working for you in your life by taking a look at feelings, sensations and thoughts.
 Certain patterns or ways of being and relating can be identified that could free up energy and joy in life.
 Once we become aware of these patterns, we naturally take steps to transform our lives into even more of what we want.